-Rule on the swim: Done in 1:30 intervals.
-If you do 75 sets of 1:30 intervals this will get you 5625m of swimming so you can do 20 of those sets in 50m intervals if you prefer to get an even 5000m.
+Rule on the swim: It is done in 1:30 intervals.
+If you do 75 sets of 1:30 intervals, this will get you 5,625 meters of swimming so you can do 20 of those sets in 50-meter intervals if you prefer to get an even 5,000 meters.
 You can wear fins if you prefer.
-This is an 1:52 long swim if you do all 75 intervals.
-See Swimming Intervals article for more details on the program.
+This is an 1:52 swim if you do all 75 intervals.
+See the swimming intervals article for more details on the program.

 During this event, you should be hydrating during your rest periods as often as possible.
 Cramping will occur in the run/ruck if you are not fully hydrated or take enough electrolytes.
 You will sweat in this pool workout.

 For the run or ruck: It is just 3.1 miles running and 3.1 miles rucking.
 We typically use 40 pounds, either as a weight vest or a backpack, for the ruck.
 It is your choice how you want to ruck.
 Some have carried a sandbag over their shoulders if they did not have a backpack or vest.
 If you do this with a group you can have half the group run and half the group ruck and make gear changes after each group is done with each event.